evekhm/gke-deploy-env/README.md

 ## Overview

 These are manual steps for GCP Provisioning which are Pre-Requisite for GitLab CI/CD flow.
-To be integrated with DTP ...
+To be integrated with DPT ...

 These instructions guide you through:
 - Creating GCP Project